danielharrell/does_music_move/does_music_move.md

 world from a dream, in which nothing we experience really happens.

-And one measure of the problem's importance, as well as one solution to it in effect, is is found in how we talk when *explaining* the world we experience.
+And one measure of this problem's importance, as well as one solution to it in effect, is found in how we talk when *explaining* the world we experience.
 For then we talk as if our inhabitance of the world is indeed only a dream, of a kind there is no waking up from.
 Or to put